 If you remember the serial positioning effect, readers tend to remember the last words (as well as the first ones) the most.

-Therefore, make sure to repeat your main idea or call to action in this line, not necessarily word for word.
+Make sure to repeat your main idea or call to action in the P.S. line, not necessarily word for word.

 She repeats her call to action and provides a phone number so that her customers may reach her immediately.